FCDO Services »Modern slavery statement

 Introduction

 This statement covers the activities of FCDO Services and sets out our actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no modern slavery in our business and our supply chains.
-This statement relates to actions and activities during the financial year 1 April 2022 to 31 March 2023.
+This statement relates to actions and activities during the financial year 1 April 2023 to 31 March 2024.

-As part of central government, FCDO Services recognises that it has a responsibility to take a robust approach to modern slavery and is absolutely committed to preventing modern slavery in its corporate activities, and to ensuring that its supply chains are free from modern slavery.
+As part of central government, FCDO Services recognise that it has a responsibility to take a robust approach to modern slavery and is absolutely committed to preventing modern slavery in its corporate activities, and to ensuring that its supply chains are free from modern slavery.

 Organisational structure and supply chains